SamuelAshbrook/SamuelAshbrook/README.md

 <h1>Hi 👋, I'm Samuel Ashbrook</h1>
-<p>As a Web Developer currently pursuing a Level 4 Software Development course at Step3 Digital, I am deeply committed to honing my craft and expanding my technical expertise in order to deliver optimal outcomes for future projects.
+<p>I am deeply committed to honing my craft and expanding my technical expertise in order to deliver optimal outcomes for future projects.

 My approach is characterized by an unwavering work ethic and a relentless drive to continuously enhance my proficiency in a diverse range of development skills, technologies, and tools.
 With a demonstrated proficiency in utilizing PHP, jQuery, JavaScript [ES6], Laravel, WordPress, HTML, CSS3 & Git, I possess the technical acumen necessary to develop dynamic and cutting-edge web applications that meet the ever-evolving needs of modern businesses.</p>